stroblhofwarte/Stroblhofwarte.Photometrie/README.md

 - Only .fits files are supported.
 Many parts of the code are from the N.I.N.A. project, only .fits-Files from N.I.N.A. are tested yet

 ![Stroblhofwarte.Photometrie](https://github.com/stroblhofwarte/Stroblhofwarte.Photometrie/blob/master/Stroblhofwarte.Photometrie.png )

+For a detailed description of this software see: https://astro.stroblhofwarte-oberrohrbach.de (german only)